 Why I need an Alignment Map

-Download your Alignment Map now and get started!
+Download your Alignment Map now to get started!

 Insanity has been described as the impulse to keep doing the same thing over and over again in the hope of getting a different result.
 Innovation, in contrast, is applying a minuscule, ingenious twist to the exact same thing in order to achieve a better outcome.
 The true definition of creativity is knowing how to inject just the right amount of madness into a process so that you attain your goal.
 This is the purpose of your alignment map.